Loading organizations...

 Key people at FreshNeck.

-FreshNeck was founded by David Goldberg (Founder & CEO).
+FreshNeck was founded in 2012 by David Goldberg (Founder & CEO).

 FreshNeck is a New York-based startup offering a subscription service dubbed the "Netflix of Ties," providing access to designer men's neckwear and accessories for a low monthly fee.
 It solves the inefficiency of traditional retail tie purchasing by enabling users to rent, swap, and return high-end ties, bow ties, and later expanded to premium watches.
 Targeted at style-conscious men seeking variety without ownership costs, the company addresses stale neckwear ownership models with convenient, affordable access to premium products.[2][4][6]